About this listing

 There is a utility room with racks for drying clothing and footwear if you've had a wet day on the hills.

 The house is situated in a peaceful rural location, on a steep hillside overlooking Drumnadrochit with a large, mostly wild garden where you may see roe deer, red squirrels, hares and on rare occasions pine marten or a badger.
 Birdlife includes buzzards, sparrowhawks, goldfinches, flycatchers, longtail tits, pheasant, owls and much more.
 Highland cattle often graze in the fields beyond the garden.
 It's possible to see Loch Ness from the garden and the house in winter; in summer it's visible from the top of the garden across the treetops, and from the end of the drive.

 Please download the directions to the house when you receive your booking confirmation.
-To find the house it will help to look at (website hidden) Maps Street View and familiarise yourself with the location.
+To find the house it will help to look at (SENSITIVE CONTENTS HIDDEN) Maps Street View and familiarise yourself with the location.

 You have the run of the living room, with television, CD and DVD players, more books and lots of maps.
 You're welcome to browse through and borrow any of our collection of maps and guide books of the local area and of Scotland, in varying scales, if you're planning walking or Munro-bagging.

-Free WiFi throughout the house, fast and unlimited - usually fast enough for (website hidden) conference calls or watching television on your laptop, though it depends on the laptop; some seem better equipped to receive the WiFi signal than others.
+Free WiFi throughout the house, fast and unlimited - usually fast enough for (SENSITIVE CONTENTS HIDDEN) conference calls or watching television on your laptop, though it depends on the laptop; some seem better equipped to receive the WiFi signal than others.

 In fine weather feel free to stroll around the garden and sit on the benches in the sun.

 Interaction with Guests

 I'm usually here during your stay (I love meeting people) to serve breakfast in the morning and chat but if I'm away at a conference, I'll explain that before you arrive and tell you what arrangements I've made for your stay.